gaohan-12/SPME/README.md

 ## Run

 ## Citation
-If you find this paper useful, please cite:
+If you find this paper useful, kindly cite:

 ## Contact
 If any questions, kindly contact with Han Gao via e-mail: han.gao@std.uestc.edu.cn.